Social Media Terms of Use

 Facebook

-The IDPwD Facebook page (@idpwd) is used to:
+The IDPwD Facebook page (@idpwd)

 Instagram

-The IDPwD Instagram account (@idpwd_au) is used to:
+The IDPwD Instagram account (@idpwd_au)

 Social Media FAQ